ankitvashisht12/world-happiness-data-analysis/README.md

 # World Happiness ( 2015 - 2017 ) Data Analysis

-> You can download the dataset from [here](https://www.kaggle.com/unsdsn/world-happiness)
+You can download the dataset from [here](https://www.kaggle.com/unsdsn/world-happiness)

+> *NOTE : You can copy the notebook link and paste it into [nbviewer](https://nbviewer.jupyter.org/) to properly render ipynb.*

 ### Tasks